 First there were only very few border crossing points.
 Later a few holes were cut into the wall to open additional crossing points.
 From 1990 on the Berlin Wall was then torn down systematically, piece by piece, meter by meter.
 Today only few pieces are left ‘on location’ that can actually be visited.
 (Read on: The Fall of the Berlin Wall )

-A Berlin attraction – visiting The Berlin Wall today
+Berlin Wall Sightseeing – visiting The Berlin Wall today

-But also the remaining 80 meters of the original Berlin Wall near Topography of Terror on Niederkirchnerstrasse are very well worth visiting since that section of the Wall is mostly still in the very original condition it was in 1989: full of marks and holes – traces of the actual Fall of the Berlin Wall when people used tools to break parts off the Wall and cut holes into it.
+But also the remaining 80 meters of the Berlin Wall near Topography of Terror on Niederkirchnerstrasse are very well worth visiting since that section of the Wall is mostly still in the very original condition it was in 1989: full of marks and holes – traces of the actuall Fall of the Berlin Wall.
 You will find this part of the Wall in Mitte, between the Museum Martin-Gropius-Bau and the Berlin Abgeordnetenhaus (Berlin’s state parliament) – halfway between Checkpoint Charlie and Potsdamer Platz.

-And then there are also some five wall elements right at Potsdamer Platz.
+And then there are also some five elements of the Berlin wall right at Potsdamer Platz.
 Here it is probably the most difficult to image, what the Berlin Wall once meant, since the surrounding area is so lively today.
 But still: these elements are at their original location.
 This used to be the ‘death strip’ between East and West Berlin.

-Also, if you happen to visit Bernauer Strasse, close to Nordbahnhof there is another ‘underrated’ original piece of the Wall: the yellow brick wall along Gartenstrasse also used to be part of the Berlin Wall.
+Also, if you happen to visit Bernauer Strasse, close to Nordbahnhof there is another ‘underrated’ original piece of the Berlin Wall: the yellow brick wall along Gartenstrasse also used to be part of the Berlin Wall.
 Today it just looks like a regular wall.
-See also Berlin Wall Memorial.

 Politically The Wall separated two systems from each other: The West and The East.
 So politically one could probably say the wall was located right at the border line of these two systems.
 Technically that wasn’t always possible or practical since the border line between East and West was basically drawn on a map without paying much respect to the actual situation.
 For example the border line went right through lakes and across rivers, where no actual wall could be built.
 And sometimes the border line would have ‘bumps’ that were not followed by the Wall consistently because it would have been too much effort.